 First, hello and welcome!
-My name is Michael Bigos.
-I am 40 years old and live in Niskayuna, NY.
+My name is Michael.
+I am 45 years old and live in the Albany, NY area.
 I hope that you find my writing enjoyable, insightful, uplifting and sincere.

 I enjoy writing quite a bit, though I haven’t had a reason or a forum in which to do it other than technical writing at work.
 Also, I am generally a more passive, reflecting person and sometimes can’t respond